Neperoni/3005BadRelax/readme.txt

 set and join are pretty untested, I don't think it will crash but I won't guarantee correct function I have also only implemented inner join, outer, left, right, full are not implemented.

+this was actually pretty cool to do, its basically making a compiler or programming language if you think about it

 youtube link for demonstration: